yusuke-dna/protocol-designer-to-py/README.md

 ```
 $ python3 pdjson2py.py file/path/to/protocol/designer/json/file auto
 ```
-7. Slack notification is available when you add Slack webhook URL as the third argument.
-In that case, the second augument should be either auto or None (or any string apart from "auto").
+7. A Slack notification feature is available when you include the Slack webhook URL as the third argument.
+In this case, the second argument should be either 'auto', 'None', or any string other than 'auto'.
 ```
 $ python3 pdjson2py.py file/path/to/protocol/designer/json/file None https://hooks.slack.com/services/[YOUR]/[WEBHOOK]/[URL]
 ```